About meltdowns: autistic children and teenagers

 This is about your child knowing what situations lead to them feeling overwhelmed and moving into meltdown.

 You and your child could make or draw a list of difficult situations.
-These might be things like a different route to school, sudden loud noises like announcements on the train, or noise and jostling in changing rooms.
+These might be things like:

-Meltdowns can also be triggered by a build-up of many small but distressing events.
+Meltdowns can also be triggered by a build-up of many small but stressful events.
 You could keep a diary to record what happens before meltdowns and look for patterns.

 Notice early warning signs